 Google Push Notification Service to send notifications to the Mattermost Android app.

 If you’re deploying mobile applications to an Enterprise App Store, your MPNS should be behind your firewall on your private network.
 If you’re using mobile apps in the App Store and Google Play, you can relay notifications to mobile apps using the Hosted Push Notification Service (HPNS) included with Mattermost Enterprise Edition.

 HPNS does not connect to your mobile apps directly.
-It sends messages over an encrypted channel to Apple or Google which are relayed to the app users downloaded from iTunes or Google Play.
+It sends messages over an encrypted channel to Apple or Google which are relayed to the app users downloaded from the App Store or Google Play.

-The proxy manages Secure Socket Layer encryption and sets the policy on how network traffic will be routed to the Mattermost server.
+The proxy manages Secure Socket Layer (SSL) encryption and sets the policy on how network traffic will be routed to the Mattermost server.

 Mattermost install guides include setup instructions for the NGNIX software proxy by default.
 For large scale deployments, a hardware proxy with dedicated devices for processing SSL encryption and decryption could potentially increase efficiencies.